garfix/nligems/doc/internals.md

 Historical systems have had the following functions:

 - Find an exact answer (question-answering)
 - Locate information in unstructured text sources (information-retrieval)
-- Make an agent perform tasks (virtual-assistant: SHRDLU, SIRI)
+- Perform tasks like an assistant (virtual-assistant: SIRI, Alexa)
 - Keep a conversation alive (chatbot: ELIZA, JABBERWACKY)
+- Direct a robot (robot: SHRDLU)
 - Help the user make a selection (decision-support: IR-NLI, WISBER)
 - Help the user fix a problem (troubleshooting: SOPHIE)
-- Emulate a therapist (therapy: Woebot)
+- Perform therapy (therapy: Woebot)
+- Perform customer support
 - Model human cognition (cognitive-model: DAYDREAMER, ACRES)
 - Create a paraphrase of a story (story-understanding, MARGIE, SAM)
 - Prototype / proof-of-concept (show how a certain technique can be used)